Didactics

 Introduction to Dialectical Behavioral TherapyThis seminar will teach participants to understand the theory and development of DBT, including the necessary component of learning the balance of acceptance and change.
 Participants will understand the basic skill modules in DBT including core mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
 Presenter(s) |

 Evidence-Based Practice and Quality ImprovementThis course provides residents with an introduction to the principles of evidence-based medicine and how they are applied to clinical psychiatric practice.
 Topics include forming a clinical question using PICO (patient-intervention-comparison-outcome), analyzing the literature, and integrating evidence into clinical practice.
-The second part of this course focuses on the process of quality improvement (QI) and sets the stage for degree, QI projects in the PGY-3 and PGY-4 years.
+The second part of this course focuses on the process of quality improvement (QI) and sets the stage for QI projects.
 Presenter(s) |

-Realities of PracticeThis course is provided to PGY-3 and PGY-4 residents and covers the basics of maintaining a clinical practice, including contracts, malpractice and legal topics.
+Realities of PracticeThis course covers the basics of maintaining a clinical practice, including contracts, malpractice and legal topics.
 Presenter(s) |

 Research MethodologiesThis seminar provides an introduction to clinical research in its broadest sense.
 Topics focus on and include idea/hypothesis generation through data collection, statistics, and writing and publishing papers.
 On-going research at UIC is reviewed.
 Presenter(s) |